mwidjaja1/DSOnMacARM/README.md

 2. That package has an architecture of `osx-arm64` or `noarch` (though `noarch` is not guaranteed to work -- of note, JupyterLab did not work).

 If your package meets both requirements, you can install it by running `conda -c conda-forge <PACKAGE>` once you have Miniforge installed.

+#### Things you can definately get on an ARM Python
+Note this doesn't mean these are ARM 'optimized' to use all of the fancy GPUs and Neural Cores.
+It just means unlike Intel, these aren't emulated so they can run on the CPU natively.

+- Matplotlib
+- Numpy
+- Pandas
+- Scikit-Learn (Added on 11/21/2020)
+- Scipy
+- TensorFlow by manually installing Apple's version (more on this below)

 #### Things that kinda or totally don't work
 - JupyterLab & Notebooks: This does not run at all in ARM or Rosetta x86 Emulation.